FeverC0de/feverc0de.github.io/content/posts/N-Body Shenanigans.md

 # N-body Shenanigans (Writing In Progress)
 ![Image Description](/images/Pasted%20image%2020250704025301.png)

 We've all seen those cool simulations colliding or a black hole sucking everything up.
 I find them pretty cool to look at.
-Wondering how every particle is simulated made me even more interested and also broke my brain.
-Eager to satisfy this curiosity and not let my braincells die in vain, I put my self through the long arduous journey of trying to make my own.
-Of course the fruits of this quest blessed the world with the fantastically written (you have been warned) n-body simulation optimized with parallelized quad-tree constructions using morton order sorting capable of running 200,000 independent particles in real-time!
+Wondering how every particle gets simulated made me even more interested and also broke my brain.
+Eager to satisfy this curiosity and not let my brain cells die in vain, I put myself through the long, arduous journey of trying to make my own.
+Of course the fruits of this quest blessed the world with the fantastically written (you have been warned) N-body simulation optimized with parallelized quad-tree constructions using morton order sorting capable of running 200,000 independent particles in real-time!

 If you have no idea what either of those words mean, neither did I a couple weeks ago.
-But do not worry, after reading this we will both be super-experts in optimizing n-body simulations.
+But do not worry, after reading this we will both be super-experts in optimizing N-body simulations.

 ## Simple Pair Interactions

-The simulation initially employed the Brute Force N-body Method, which is a direct approach whereby the gravitational attraction between each pair of particle is calculated.
-At a given timestep, the net force acting on a particle is computed, and its positions and accelerations are updated using Euler’s Method for numerical integration as follows:
+The simulation initially employed the Brute Force N-body Method, which is a direct approach whereby the gravitational attraction between each pair of particles is calculated.
+At a given time step, the net force acting on a particle is computed, and its position and acceleration are updated using Euler’s Method for numerical integration as follows:

 $$
 \mathbf{a}_i^n = -G \sum_{\substack{j=1 \\ j \neq i}}^{N} m_j \frac{\mathbf{r}_j^n - \mathbf{r}_i^n}{\left( \| \mathbf{r}_j^n - \mathbf{r}_i^n \|^2 + \epsilon^2 \right)^{3/2}}
 \
 $$

-Woah scary physics equation!
+Woah, scary physics equation!
 What does it mean?
-Well pretty much it calculates the acceleration of a body is the cumulative effect of the gravitational forces of all other bodies on a given object.
+Well it pretty much shows the acceleration a particle experiences is the cumulation effect of the gravitational force from all other particles.

 We update our velocity and position like below:

 $$